nielsgts/dom-creator/README.md

 # dom-creator
-A minimal zero-dependency TypeScript library for DSL-like ceration and manipulation of DOM-Elements
+A minimal zero-dependency TypeScript library for DSL-like creation and manipulation of DOM-Elements